How to Join Wusoup

 ## By application

-Obviously not everyone interested in joining will know someone who's already a member.
-That's no problem, but such users will have a few extra hurdles to pass:
+If it's added later, it'll be for the obvious reason that not everyone interested in joining will know someone who's already a member.
+Such users may have a few extra hurdles to pass:

-1. Applicants will be asked to **setup their profile in advance** and to **write a little about why they want to join**.
-They'll then need to be approved by an existing member or two.
-The motivation is to help weed out the most common zero-effort users that don't contribute anything.
+1. Applicants may be asked to **set up their profile in advance** and to **write a little about why they want to join**.
+They may then need to be approved by an existing member or two.
+The motivation would be to help weed out the most common zero-effort users that don't contribute anything.

 2. New members will initially be **in probation**, limiting their exposure and some features - until they've interacted with some existing members and received [[Usage/Reputation#When to upvote|upvotes]].

-The idea is to provide a path for *genuinely interested* folks to join, but to make it _just a bit of a hassle_ as a positive filter.
-If it's too much effort for someone to setup a proper profile and write a few sentences about themselves, then Wusoup's probably not going to be a good fit.
+The idea would be to provide a path for *genuinely interested* folks to join, but to make it _just a bit of a hassle_ as a positive filter.
+If it's too much effort for someone to set up a proper profile and write a few sentences about themselves, then Wusoup's probably not going to be a good fit.

 ## Guest mode

-This is **coming ~late 2025** - to allow non-members to easily check out the community, its principles, and its rules.
-There'll be no commitment, and no sign-up necessary.
+The idea is to later allow non-members to easily check out the community, its principles, and its standards.
+There'd be no commitment, and no sign-up necessary.

 Basically, if we're asking new users to make an effort to try join - it's only fair to first let them clearly know what the place is about.
 Then they can decide for themselves if it's worth the effort or not.